scds/dmds22-23/Twine.md

 Twine is a beginner-friendly platform for building Choose Your Own Adventure Games.
 Follow along with the four tutorial videos below to get started with Twine.
 All videos use the Harlowe 3.3.4 story format.

+These tutorials were made for HUM2DH3: Creative, Collaborative, Critical: Introduction to Digital Scholarship.
+Sections of the videos relate directly to an assignment where students create a retelling of Frankenstein through a Twine Game.
+However, the majority of each video functions as a general introduction to Twine Games.

 Asynchronous Tutorials by Veronica Litt, Digital Scholarship Coordinator.
 Feel free to contact Veronica about Twine by emailing her at littvs@mcmaster.ca